chourmovs/moode_tinkerboard/README.md

 #### It will also detect and work on every armv7l machine running a "docker capable" linux.

-All the process is automated but you will have to modify certain parameters (i.e port) using [Nano](https://www.hostinger.co.uk/tutorials/how-to-install-and-use-nano-text-editor#How_to_Use_Nano_Text_Editor) during the process.
+All the process is automated but you will have to interact with console and make some choices using your keyboard.
 &nbsp;  &nbsp;

 # What you get